tech2world/AirBnB_clone/web_static/README.md

 1. Clone this repository: `https://github.com/tech2world/AirBnB_clone.git`
 2. cd to the webstatic directory
 3. Open the `index.html` file in your web browser.
-4. Explore the page layout, filters, and search results.
+4. Explore the page layout.

 ## File Structure